 Henderson, Barbara Gazelle (Lillie) Barbara Henderson was born in 1861, she was the daughter of G.L Henderson.
 She became the park Postmistress on July 5, 1882, shortly after the family’s move to Yellowstone.
 Together with her sister Jennie, who became Postmistress in 1884, they began the Post Office Store at Mammoth in one of James McCartney’s old buildings.
 The postal position remained mostly in the family for 35 years.
 She married Alexander Lyall in 1898, who was the construction contractor for the new general store at Mammoth in 1895-96.
 Barbara later moved to Southern California to live.
 [1900 Federal Census, YNP] [25j]

-Henderson, A. Bart Bart Henderson began prospecting around the park in 1867, coming up from Jackson’s Hole over Two Ocean Pass, around the east shore of Yellowstone Lake, and downriver into Montana.
+Henderson, Abel Bartle Bart Henderson was born in Tennessee in 1832 to Gideon B. and Jane Ritchey Henderson.
+He is believed to have prospected for gold in California and the far west at least by the 1860s.
+He began prospecting around the Yellowstone Park in 1867, coming up from Jackson’s Hole over Two Ocean Pass, around the east shore of Yellowstone Lake, and downriver into Montana.
 He discovered gold in the Cooke City area in 1869-70 with Adam ‘Horn’ Miller, Ed Hibbard, and James Gourley.
 He named Soda Butte and Soda Butte Creek during that trip.
-With help from his brother James and Adam ‘Horn’ Miller, he began building a road in 1871 from Bottler’s Ranch near Emigrant to Mammoth.
+With help from James Gourley and Adam ‘Horn’ Miller, he began building a road in 1871 from Bottler’s Ranch near Emigrant to Mammoth.
 The road later passed into the hands of ‘Yankee Jim' James George.
 Henderson became the 1st known user of skis in the park when he skied from Stephens Creek to Bozeman in 1871.
-Bart and his brothers owned a ranch near Stephens Creek that came under attack by Nez Perce on August 31, 1877.
-The ranch was burned and after a short battle, Sterling Henderson, Joe Brown, George Reese, John Werks, and one other man escaped across the Yellowstone River in a small boat.
-No relation to George Henderson.
-Bart died August 4, 1889 at Nelson, BC.
+Bart and his brother Stokely D. (and perhaps a brother named James??), owned a ranch near Stephens Creek, just north of the northern Park border, that came under attack by Nez Perce on August 31, 1877.
+The ranch was burned and after a short battle, Sterling Henderson (son of Stokely), Joe Brown, George Reese, John Werks, and one other man escaped across the Yellowstone River in a small boat.
+No relation to George Legg Henderson, Bart died August 4, 1889 at Nelson, BC.
 [LE;10/5/1889] [25g]

 Henderson, David Bremmer David Henderson was the younger brother of George Henderson, he became an Iowa Congressman and Speaker of the House of Representatives.
 It was his influence that no doubt gained George’s appointment as Asst Supt of Yellowstone in 1882.
 [25L;50]